shakedown-street/jprice/jprice/backup/projects/whole-child-therapy.md

 ## Overview

 A scheduling application built for Whole Child Therapy, a provider of pediatric therapy services.
 They needed a tool to replace their increasingly unmanageable spreadsheet based scheduling system.
 Previously it would take them several weeks to complete their quarterly schedule, and required a lot of training for their staff to create a conflict free schedule.
-I was responsible for the full-stack development, including project planning, backend architecture, frontend design, and deployment.
+I was responsible for the development, including project planning, backend architecture, frontend design, and deployment.

 ---